TruStory/truchain/docs/spec/staking/README.md

 The stake `Amount` is currently fixed at 50 trustake.
 In the future, this will be a value algorithmically determined based on various factors such as the current amount staked on the claim, total supply of trustake, and the health of the community associated with the claim.

 Only users who have surpassed their jail time are allowed to create arguments.
+Each user may create one backing argument, and one challenge argument per claim.

 ```go
 type CreateArgumentMsg struct {